WWE Rumors: Huge Update On Big Talent Mysteriously Missing From ‘SmackDown Live’

-When it comes to professional wrestling the world inside WWE, it isn’t often that one of the great talents go missing in action unless it is part of a storyline or for a very good reason.
-Well, one of the top names on SmackDown Live has been missing for the last two weeks and a few simple explanations have been given, but is there more to it?
+When it comes to the professional wrestling world inside WWE, it isn’t often that one of the great talents goes missing in action unless it is part of a storyline or for a very good reason.
+Well, one of the top names on SmackDown Live has been missing for the last two weeks, and a few simple explanations have been given as to why, but is there more to it?
 Finally, there is a bit of an update on top announcer Mauro Ranallo and why he has been absent from WWE television.

-Two weeks ago, Mauro Ranallo was noticeably absent from the announce table on SmackDown Live which also saw David Otunga missing.
-John Bradshaw Layfield and Tom Phillips called the action while Otunga was off filming a movie which everyone was truly aware of, but where was Ranallo?
+Two weeks ago, Mauro Ranallo was noticeably absent from the announcer’s table on SmackDown Live which also saw David Otunga missing.
+John Bradshaw Layfield and Tom Phillips called the action while Otunga was off filming a movie, which fans were aware of, but where was Ranallo?

 Maybe.
 Snow may stop that from happening. https://t.co/Smd7zAQ7i8